Castro of Santa Trega: Discovered materials

-As is the case with many Galician forts, a large quantity of ceramics has been recovered.
-There are examples of both indigenous ceramics, identified by their dark paste that is moulded by hand or slow wheel, and varieties of pottery typical of the Roman era.
+As at many Galician forts, a large quantity of ceramics has been recovered.
+There are examples of both indigenous ceramics, identified by their dark paste moulded by hand or slow wheel, and varieties of pottery typical of the Roman era.
 There have also been many discoveries of pieces of Roman glass in many shapes and colours and even glass necklace beads and game tokens.
 With regards to metal artefacts, pieces of pots, bronze situlas and flat-blade knives were uncovered.
-Evidence of goldsmithing has also been recovered in two gold-plated torc end-pieces.
+Evidence of goldsmithing has also been recovered, in two gold-plated torc end-pieces.

 Archaeological excavations

 In 1862, the first recorded archaeological discovery was a bronze sculpture of Hercules found by stonemasons.
-The first written references about the ruins can be found in the archaeological notes of Ramón López García (1864) and also in Manuel Murguía’s work History of Galicia (1888), in which he draws a link between the ruins and the Celtic Gaul tribes.
+The first written references to the ruins are in the archaeological notes of Ramón López García (1864) and also in Manuel Murguía's work History of Galicia (1888), in which he draws a link between the ruins and the Celtic Gaul tribes.
 In 1912, the Pro-Monte Society of Santa Tecla was created in A Guarda.
 From 1914 to 1923, the director of the archaeological excavations was Ignacio Calvo.
-He was the first to call it a ‘Citania’ (a fortified city) and the first to speak about the possibility of identifying the site with the mythical "Mount Medulio", where classical writers placed the legendary and heroic last Gallaecian resistance against the Roman Empire.
+He was the first to call it a 'citania' (fortified city) and the first to speak about the possibility of identifying the site with the mythical "Mount Medulio", where classical writers placed the legendary and heroic last Gallaecian resistance against the Roman Empire.
 Between 1928 and 1933, Cayetano de Mergelina y Luna, professor at the University of Valladolid, led a series of archaeological campaigns using some of the most advanced methods at that time.
 The campaigns mainly focused on the western hillside and were able to expose a large number of houses and other buildings.
 Between 1933 and 1979, the site was totally abandoned despite it having been declared a National Monument in 1931.

 In 1983, with the economic support of the Galician government and the municipal government of A Guarda, the archaeologist Antonio de la Peña Santos led a team from the Museum of Pontevedra which began systematically excavating the site.
 These excavations were mainly concentrated in the northern corner of the settlement.
 The structures that were discovered during these excavations, along with those discovered in previous campaigns, were consolidated in the same year by a team led by Montserrat García Lastra Merino.